JosephSearle/Algorithms-/README.md

-# Uni-Work
-university work

-The files that are present in this repository are all related to my university work.
+#Algorithms

-No assignment based work will be uploaded to this repository.
+I'll keep adding more algorithms to this repository.